 Breastfeeding is a natural process that should be a good experience for both you and your baby.
-It helps mom and baby bond together, and breastmilk has all the nutrients that a growing baby needs.
+It helps your bond, and breast milk has all the nutrients that a growing baby needs.
 However, it takes a little practice and patience to get it just right.

-Many new moms may experience nipple soreness or discomfort when first starting out.
-This can be caused by the baby's position, latch, or sucking.
-Luckily, there are several ways that you can correct this and care for your nipples to make sure breastfeeding is a special experience for both you and your baby.
+You may experience nipple soreness or discomfort when first starting out.
+This can be caused by your baby's position, latch, or sucking.
+Luckily, there are several ways you can correct this and care for your nipples to make sure breastfeeding is a special experience for you and your baby.

 How to Care for Your Nipples While Breastfeeding

-While you're breastfeeding, you should make of habit of checking your breasts and nipples on a regular basis.
-By doing this, you might be able to identify any possible problems before they get worse down the road.
+While you're breastfeeding, you should make a habit of checking your breasts and nipples on a regular basis.
+By doing this, you might be able to notice any possible problems before they get worse down the road.

 While breastfeeding, follow these steps:

 - Wash your hands with soap and water before each feeding.
 You should only touch your breasts and nipples with clean hands.

 - Wear a clean bra with the right amount of support each day.
 Nursing bras, or bras with cups that can drop down from the bra strap, are typically the easiest to use while breastfeeding.
 Cotton bras also breathe better and allow air to circulate.